GilleM/Kilbronogue_trip/README.md

 -	The fixed navbar containing the menu at the top of the page is consistent and across all pages.
 -	The sticky footer is consistent across all pages.
 -	The navbar's and the footer's colour is consistent in each page, always containing the same elements.
--	Each page has a footer with copyright information and social media icons linking to diferrent page of the respective media.
+-	Each page has a footer with copyright information and social media icons linking to different pages of the respective media.
--   I introduced "Top up" button which can be find in the right bottom of each page and it leads to navigation bar which makes the scrolling easier for each user.
+-   I introduced a "Top up" button which can be found in the right bottom of each page and it leads to a navigation bar which makes the scrolling easier for each user.

 ### Features left to Implement